mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/activation.md

 **ViewModel.cs**

 This view model implements the `ISupportsActivation` interface.
 When the corresponding view gets attached to the visual tree, the code inside the WhenActivated block will get called.
-When the corresponding view gets dettached from the visual tree, the composite disposable will be disposed. `ReactiveObject` is the base object for [view model classes](https://reactiveui.net/docs/handbook/view-models/), and it implements `INotifyPropertyChanged`.
+When the corresponding view gets dettached from the visual tree, the composite disposable will be disposed. `ReactiveObject` is the base class for [view model classes](https://reactiveui.net/docs/handbook/view-models/), and it implements `INotifyPropertyChanged`.

 ```cs
 public class ViewModel : ReactiveObject, ISupportsActivation